gkarthik/genewikiplus/readme.md

 Pan - Moving around the network by click and drag

 Zoom - By default the network zooms in and out to fit the current nodes on display.
 But further zooming can be done by clicking on the '+' and the '-' keys.
 And the double arrow key can be clciked to fit the network perfectly into the box.

+Export Options - Also the network on display at any point can be exported into .png, .pdf, .svg and .txt formats by clicking on the export options above the network.